Chew Chor Meng

-Chew Chor Meng (born 20 November 1968), better known as Zhou Chuming, is a Singaporean actor.
-He is one of the first batch of actors to receive the All-Time Favourite Artiste award with Zoe Tay & Li Nanxing.
+Chew Chor Meng (born 20 November 1968) is a Singaporean actor, television host and businessman.
+He is one of the first batch of actors to receive the Star Awards for All-Time Favourite Artiste in 2004.

-Acting career
+Career

 Chew started his career in showbiz after winning Star Search in 1990, a bi-annual nationwide talent search.
 Since then, he has never failed to make it to the Top 10 Most Popular Male Artistes in the Star Awards, an award ceremony for TV personalities, since its inception in 1994.
 In 2004, Chew was awarded the All-Time Favourite Artiste with Li Nanxing and Zoe Tay.

 He first earned his acting nomination for his role as Hong San in the 1995 epic The Teochew Family, which he's still known to audiences in China.
 This was also evident when he bagged the Best Actor Award in Star Awards 2000 in Hainan Kopi Tales.
 His popularity has also spread across the causeway as he was voted the Most Popular MediaCorp Male Artiste in Malaysia.
 He made his first crossover to English sitcom in Mr. Kiasu.
 During the late 1990s to early 2000s, he was best known for his role as Jacky Chang aka Ah Bee, a salesman with a penchant for grabbing 'lobangs' (good opportunities that cannot be missed) in the popular Channel 8 sitcom Don't Worry, Be Happy, which spanned for six seasons.
 Chew initially dropped out from the role of Ah Bee after the 3rd season due to fear of being typecast, and also because he wanted to focus more on drama and variety shows.
 He eventually reprised the role for the latter half of the 6th (and final) season for Don't Worry Be Happy, and appeared in a spinoff series Lobang King focusing on Ah Bee and his new league of friends.